Your membership has expired

 Photo: Consumer Reports

-HomeProGym, maker of the PowerTube Stackable Resistance Bands, has stopped selling its 60- and 70-pound bands after Consumer Reports testing found the bands could come apart at the handle during use, posing a risk to users.
+HomeProGym, maker of the PowerTube Stackable Resistance Bands, has recalled its 60- and 70-pound bands.
+The recall comes after Consumer Reports testing found the bands could come apart at the handle during use, posing a risk to users.
 Our experts discovered the issue while testing 33 resistance band sets.
 We purchased and tested a second set of bands from HomeProGym and found the same problem.
+In its recall notice, the Consumer Product Safety Commission said the bands pose a risk of serious injury from impact.
+The company has received reports of five incidents of separations.
+No injuries have been reported.

-After alerting the company to the issue, HomeProGym moved swiftly to protect consumers by removing the problematic models from the market and updating the design of future products.
-They will also contact consumers who already own the products and offer replacement bands from a future batch or a merchant credit.
-If you own the 60- and 70-pound bands, you should stop using them immediately.
+After alerting the company to the issue in April, HomeProGym moved swiftly to protect consumers by removing the problematic models from the market and updating the design of future products.

 More On Recalls

-We tested HomeProGym’s PowerTube Stackable Resistance Bands, which are tube-style bands with handles at each end.
-We first performed an elongation test, in which we secured one end of the resistance band to a post and had a tester pull on the other end using a force gauge, measuring how far the band extended under various levels of force.
+HomeProGym’s PowerTube Stackable Resistance Bands are tube-style bands with handles at each end.
+When we first performed an elongation test, in which we secured one end of the resistance band to a post and had a tester pull on the other end using a force gauge, measuring how far the band extended under various levels of force.
 During this test, the handle of a band rated at 60 pounds detached from the main band before reaching its claimed maximum capacity, causing our tester to stumble and fall.

 Because of this failure, we tested each handle of all tube-style resistance bands by securing the band to the top of a table, with one handle over the edge, and placing weights on the handle up to the band’s rating (plus a little extra).
 Both of HomeProGym’s 60- and 70-pound bands failed this test at weights below their claimed capacity.
 To verify this, we purchased another set of HomeProGym bands and found the same result.
 None of the other resistance bands we tested failed in this fashion.